serdmanczyk/XBee_802.15.4_APIModeTutorial/readme.md

 ## Arduino
 This directory contains a full Arduino project programmed for Arduino Uno.
 Simply load the .ino file in the Arduino Software, compile, and upload.

+## XBee Series 2 Support

+[hemanthvhr](https://github.com/hemanthvhr) has provided an update to support Xbee Series 2.
+See the [pull request](https://github.com/serdmanczyk/XBee_802.15.4_APIModeTutorial/pull/2) for more info.